midoBB/Readeck/README.md

 ### 🔖 Bookmarks

 Like a page you're reading?
-Paste the link in readeck and you're done!
+Paste the link in Readeck and you're done!

 ### 📸 Articles, pictures and videos